 Our TumoTrak product is an integrated system consisting of the multi-source tube, integration with the kV-MV portal detector, realtime tomosynthesis reconstruction system, and automatic target recognition software, which will be sold on an OEM basis to existing Radiotherapy vendors.

 Virtually all patients undergoing radiation therapy will benefit from real-time tracking of tumors and surrounding structures possible with this system.
 This product will enable radiation oncologists to develop improved and more effective treatment plans intended to enhance the outcomes for patients.

-For Radiotherapy providers the addition of a TumoTrak™ system to your gantry will insure that you can provide the latest optimum treatment plans for your patients.
-In addition, the improvements in positioning, workflow, and portal monitoring may lead to significant reductions in operational and maintenance costs.
+For Radiotherapy providers, the addition of a TumoTrak™ system to your gantry will ensure that you can provide the latest optimum treatment plans for your patients.
+Also, the improvements in positioning, workflow, and portal monitoring may lead to significant reductions in operational and maintenance costs.

 For more information on the Imatrex TumoTrak™ system for Image-Guided Radiation Therapy, contact us.